International Journal of Rheumatic Diseases

 Sponsorship, authorship and accountability

-the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and that it conforms to the provisions of the World Medical Association’s Declaration of Helsinki
+• That the protocol for the research project has been approved by a suitably constituted Ethics Committee of the institution within which the work was undertaken and have therefore been performed in accordance with the ethical standards laid down in an appropriate version of the Declaration of Helsinki (as revised in Brazil 2013), available at http://www.wma.net/en/30publications/10policies/b3/index.html.

 Editorials usually provide commentary on an article in the issue of the Journal.
 Editorials are commissioned by the Editor-in-Chief, though unsolicited editorials may be considered.